confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.heartbeat.enable`

-If enabled, ksqlDB servers in the same ksqlDB cluster will send heartbeats to each other, to aid in faster failure detection for improved pull query routing.
+If enabled, ksqlDB servers in the same ksqlDB cluster send heartbeats to each other, to aid in faster failure detection for improved pull query routing.
 Also enables the [`/clusterStatus` endpoint](../developer-guide/ksqldb-rest-api/cluster-status-endpoint.md).
-Defaults to false.
+The default is `false`.

 ## `ksql.internal.listener`